rizwansworld/ChatApplication/README.md

      - Creating custom text field was easy.

 6. Creating shadows between UI elements is easier in Compose.
 Faster than traditional views.

+7. Clicking on the list when Soft Keyboard is open, clears focus on the textfield and closes the Keybaord.
+Similar to popular Chat apps like Whatsapp.

 **Architecure:**